JanaN02/Python/README.md

 More than 6 Years and Less than 10 - 8%<br>
 Less than 6 Years - 5%<br>
 Ask the user to enter the salary and year of service and print their bonus.<br><br>
-&nbsp 10, The rules for determining whether or not a year is a leap year follow:<br>
+ 10, The rules for determining whether or not a year is a leap year follow:<br>
-&nbsp &nbsp  ● Any year that is divisible by 400 is a leap year.<br>
+ ● Any year that is divisible by 400 is a leap year.<br>
-&nbsp &nbsp ● Of the remaining years, any year that is divisible by 100 is not a leap year.<br>
+ ● Of the remaining years, any year that is divisible by 100 is not a leap year.<br>
-&nbsp &nbsp  ● Of the remaining years, any year that is divisible by 4 is a leap year.<br>
+   ● Of the remaining years, any year that is divisible by 4 is a leap year.<br>
-&nbsp &nbsp ● All other years are not leap years.<br><br>
+ ● All other years are not leap years.<br><br>
-&nbsp Write a program that reads a year from the user and displays a message indicating<br>
+ Write a program that reads a year from the user and displays a message indicating<br>
-&nbsp whether or not it is a leap year.<br><br>
+ whether or not it is a leap year.<br><br>
-&nbsp Sample Input 1<br>
+ Sample Input 1<br>
-&nbsp 1900<br>
+ 1900<br>
-&nbsp Sample Output 1<br>
+ Sample Output 1<br>
-&nbsp 1900 is not a leap year<br>
+ 1900 is not a leap year<br>
-&nbsp Sample Input 2<br>
+ Sample Input 2<br>
-&nbsp 2000<br>
+ 2000<br>
-&nbsp Sample Output 2<br>
+ Sample Output 2<br>
-&nbsp 2000 is a leap year <br><br>
+ 2000 is a leap year <br><br>
-&nbsp 11, Restaurant Tip Calculator:<br>
+ 11, Restaurant Tip Calculator:<br>
-&nbsp &nbsp Steps:<br>
+ Steps:<br>
 Ratings will be: 1 is bad, 2 is not bad, 3 is average, 4 is good, and 5 is excellent.<br>
 Read Food Rating: 1-5 <br>
 Read Service Rating: 1-5<br>